Team3128/3128-Odyssey/NARASK/md_files/practicals.md

 ```
 3. $MoI=mass\times\frac{trackwidth}{2}\times\frac{kA_{angular}}{kA_{linear}}$

-## Orange Pi Configuration and Testing
+## Vision Practicals

 ### Flashing an Orange Pi
-<p>When you first start using an Orange Pi, the micro SD card needs to be flashed with the Orange Pi image:</p>
+When you first start using an Orange Pi, the micro SD card needs to be flashed with the Orange Pi image:

 1. Connect the SD card to your computer using a dongle.
 2. Download and open [Balena Etcher](https://etcher.balena.io/)
 3. Go to [Orange Pi releases page](https://github.com/PhotonVision/photonvision/releases) and download the latest version of the Orange Pi 5 (orangepi5.img.xz)
 4. Use Balena Etcher to flash the Orange Pi file onto the SD card.
 Put the SD Card into the Orange Pi

-### Wiring an Orange Pi on Test Bench:
-- INCOMPLETE

 ### Flashing Cameras:
 1. With your computer and camera, directly connect to the camera's wifi using a radio.